pham-15/NeetNote/README.md

 # NeetNote
-A website that will make practicing Leetcode faster!
+A website that will make learning and understanding Leetcode faster!